Portia fimbriata: Tactics in Queensland

 P. fimbriata does not stalk at all species of the ant-mimic jumping spider genus Myrmarachne, and uses cryptic stalking only about 20% of the time against other ant-mimicking salticids and against beetle-mimicking salticids.
 P. fimbriata also sometimes does not use cryptic stalking against females of the salticid subfamily Lyssomaninae.
 These females are unusually translucent, and the translucent cuticle makes the anterior-median eyes (front-and-center) show light and dark regions that flicker in and out when viewed head on.
 Lyssomanine males are not translucent and do not produce this flickering, and P. fimbriata uses cryptic stalking consistently against the males.
 This suggests that the flickering anterior-median eyes of lyssomanine females may reduce the ability of P. fimbriata to identify these females as jumping spiders.

-When encountering J. queenlandicus, P. fimbriata often first notices chemical cues on J. queenlandicus′ silken safety lines and then looks for its prey.
-The smell makes P. fimbriata to quicker to see the prey, possibly by lowering thresholds in the visual system.
-Sometimes P. fimbriata cannot see J. queenlandicus through the prey's camouflage, and "hunts by speculation", jumping high in the air, so that J. queenlandicus betrays itself by turning and looking for the disturbance.
+When encountering J. queenslandicus, P. fimbriata often first notices chemical cues on J. queenslandicus′ silken safety lines and then looks for its prey.
+The smell helps P. fimbriata see its prey more quickly, possibly by lowering thresholds in the visual system.
+Sometimes P. fimbriata cannot see J. queenslandicus through the prey's camouflage, and "hunts by speculation", jumping high in the air, so that J. queenslandicus betrays itself by turning and looking for the disturbance.
 P. fimbriata then turns toward J. queenslandicus and waves its palps.
 It appears that only P. fimbriatas from Queensland behaves this way while Portia species from other areas did not, that P. fimbriata from Queensland reacts this way only to J. queenslandicus, and that J. queenslandicus perceives no chemical warnings that P. fimbriata is around.